Battle of Triebl

-The Battle of Triebl (Třebel) took place on 22 August 1647 during the Thirty Years' War.
+The Battle of Triebl or Battle of Třebel took place on 22 August 1647 during the Thirty Years' War.
 Imperial cavalry under Raimondo Montecuccoli and Johann von Werth launched a surprise attack on the Swedish camp of Carl Gustaf Wrangel and inflicted 380, or more than 1,300, losses on them in exchange for 200–300 casualties.
 Both sides claimed victory after the battle.
 The Imperial attack helped convince Maximilian I, Elector of Bavaria to abandon the Truce of Ulm in September and rejoin the war on the Imperial side.